Longfilename/short-documentation/README.md

 ### Installation

-Install [Yeoman](http://yeoman.io) Yeoman and the Short Documentation generator.
+Install [Yeoman](http://yeoman.io) and the Short Documentation generator.

 ```bash
 $ npm install -g yo
 $ npm install -g generator-short-documentation
 ```

 Create a new folder.
-Then create the JSON config (filename needs to be config-yeoman.json) file for the generator ([](./sample-config-yeoman.json) sample JSON).
+Then create the JSON config (filename needs to be config-yeoman.json) file for the generator ([sample JSON](./sample-config-yeoman.json)).

 #### config-yeoman.json